-Chances are people seeking financial information here at Old Oil Stocks – in progress “V” will not find lost riches – see Not a Millionaire from Old Oil Stock.
-The American Oil & Gas Historical Society, which depends on donations, simply does not have resources to provide free research of corporate histories.
+Information here at Old Oil Stocks – in progress “V” will not find lost riches – see Not a Millionaire from Old Oil Stock.
+The American Oil & Gas Historical Society, which depends on donations, simply does not have resources to research of corporate histories.

 Visit the Stock Certificate Q & A Forum and view company updates regularly added to the A-to-Z listing at Is my Old Oil Stock worth Anything?
 AOGHS will continue to look into forum queries, including these “in progress.”

 The Clampitt brothers’ Ventura Oil Development Company in 1910 offered to sell blocks of 1,000 shares of stock at between 10 cents and 15 cents per share.
 The brothers published a variety of “quick sales” opportunities in newspapers and periodicals.
 An oil discovery a decade earlier had led to a flurry of drilling near Piru, California, had led to wild predictions of the largest oilfield in the state.

 Records show Ventura Oil Development drilled at least one well in 1910 about a mile northeast of Piru, (a popular Hollywood filming location), but it appears to have been a dry hole.